crschmidt/mygengo-python/README.md

 Submits a job or group of jobs to translate.

 ### Parameters:
 - _jobs_: Required.
-An Array of Jobs to run up to myGengo.
+A Dictionary of jobs and associated properties to run up to myGengo.
-- _as_group_: Optional.
-1 (true) / 0 (false, default).
-Whether all jobs in this group should be done by one translator.
-Some restrictions apply to what jobs can be grouped, including the requirement that language pairs and tiers must be the same across all jobs.
-- _process_: 1 (true, default) / 0 (false).
-Whether to pay for the job(s) and make them available for translation.

 ### Example:
     from pygengo import PyGengo